acutedeveloper/justit-php-test/README.md

 * Objects / classes can be easily reused in other projects
 * It allows for the development of more complex applications that at the same time flexible.
 * It helps to facilitate programming paradigms such a MVC ( Model, View, Controller)

+### Question 2: What is a TDD methodology?

+TDD stands for Test Driven Development.
+From what I understand this methodology involves, a process of creating a series of tests depicting different scenarios / user cases for a particular function to pass against.

+The process continues with a cycle of refactoring code and running tests until, the function has passed the test of all the defined user cases.